socialchorus/superbolt/README.md

 to the error notifier (none by default, can be airbrake) with information about the exception raised.

-The app can be shutdown gracefully by sending a quit message to a special queue:

-    quit_queue = Superbolt::App.new('dorothy_inbox').quit_queue
-    quit_queue.push(message: 'for a deploy')

 ## Error reporting

   `Superbolt::App` can hook into Airbrake by your command: